heytitle/artwork-similarity-vis-tool/README.md

-# Artwork Similarity Visualization Tool
+# Visually Similar Image Search Analysis Tool

-This visualization tool is developed for analyzing results from my [Artwork Similarity project].
+This webpage is developed for providing an interface to explore results from [Artwork Similarity project].
 It can be accessed online via [the repo's Github page].

 <center>
 <p>